 Here are the first things to know about apps:

-1. You can use apps in tabs in both chats and channels.
+1. You can use apps in tabs in chats, channels, and meetings

 Some apps let you insert content from the app directly into Teams messages.
 These messages are chock full of info, have functionality, or simply look cool.

-To use one, select beneath the box where you type a message and choose an app.
+To use one, select Messaging extensions beneath the box where you type a message and choose an app.

 Right click a favorite app to Pin it for easy access.

 3. Some apps answer questions and follow commands